lra/mackup/doc/README.md

 [storage]
 engine = file_system
 path = dotfiles
-directory = backup
+directory = symlink
 ```

-This will store your files in the `~/dotfiles/backup` directory in your home.
+This will store your files in the `~/dotfiles/symlink` directory in your home.

 You can also select a subfolder: